DeenaDhayalan03/api-management-system/README.md

 ## End-to-End Workflow with Any API Project

-### Step 1: Tenant Signs Up or Is Created
+### Step 1: User Signs Up (Tenant Onboarding)
-- Admin creates a tenant account and assigns a plan (Free, Pro, Enterprise)
+- A user (tenant) signs up through a public /auth/signup endpoint.
+- During sign-up:
+  - The user provides email, password, and basic details.
+  - By default, it is free plan but User can choose plan (Basic, Pro, etc.).

 Each plan defines:
-- Rate limits (e.g., 1000 requests/day)
+- Rate limits (e.g., 10 requests/day)
 - Credits per call
 - Access to premium features or endpoints